What Is a Comprehensive Metabolic Panel?

 - Exercising before the test

-- Blood cells got damaged during the collection or processing related to the blood test.
+- Damage to blood cells during the collection or processing related to the blood test.

 If any of your results are not what they should be, your doctor might ask you to come back for more tests.
 This will help your doctor figure out if there’s a true problem or not.